Herman Melville: 1845–1850: Successful writer

 Pleased but not overwhelmed by the adulation of his new public, Melville later expressed concern that he would "go down to posterity ... as a 'man who lived among the cannibals'!"
 The writing of Typee brought Melville back into contact with his friend Greene—Toby in the book—who wrote confirming Melville's account in newspapers.
 The two corresponded until 1863, and in his final years Melville "traced and successfully located his old friend" for a further meeting of the two.
 In March 1847, Omoo, a sequel to Typee, was published by Murray in London, and in May by Harper in New York.
 Omoo is "a slighter but more professional book," according to Milder.
 Typee and Omoo gave Melville overnight renown as a writer and adventurer, and he often entertained by telling stories to his admirers.
 As the writer and editor Nathaniel Parker Willis wrote, "With his cigar and his Spanish eyes, he talks Typee and Omoo, just as you find the flow of his delightful mind on paper".

 In 1847, Melville tried unsuccessfully to find a "government job" in Washington.

 In June 1847, Melville and Elizabeth "Lizzie" Knapp Shaw were engaged, after knowing each other for approximately three months.
-Melville had first asked her father, Lemuel Shaw, for her hand in March, but was at first turned down at the time.
+Melville had first asked her father, Lemuel Shaw, for her hand in March, but was turned down at the time.
 Shaw, Chief Justice of Massachusetts, had been a close friend of Melville's father, and Shaw's marriage with Melville's aunt Nancy was prevented only by her death.
 His warmth and financial support for the family continued after Allan's death.
 Melville dedicated his first book, Typee, to him.
 Lizzie was raised by her grandmother and an Irish nurse.
 Arvin suggests that Melville's interest in Lizzie may have been stimulated by "his need of Judge Shaw's paternal presence".
 They were married on August 4, 1847.
 Lizzie described their marriage as "very unexpected, and scarcely thought of until about two months before it actually took place".
 She wanted to be married in church, but they had a private wedding ceremony at home to avoid possible crowds hoping to see the celebrity.
 The couple honeymooned in the then-British Province of Canada, and traveled to Montreal.
 They settled in a house on Fourth Avenue in New York City (now called Park Avenue).